Jose Siri Player Props: Rays vs. Athletics

-Jose Siri, with a slugging percentage of .486 in his past 10 games -- including three home runs -- will be in action for the Tampa Bay Rays versus the Oakland Athletics, with Luis Medina on the mound, June 14 at 9:40 PM ET.
+Jose Siri -- .171 average over his past 10 games -- will be in action for the Tampa Bay Rays against the Oakland Athletics, with Paul Blackburn on the mound, on June 15 at 3:37 PM ET.

-In his most recent appearance, he went 1-for-4 with a double against the Athletics.
+He had a one-hit performance in his previous game (1-for-4) against the Athletics.

 Jose Siri Game Info & Props vs. the Athletics